 Her “back-story” included her years in the Bay Area, dabbling in that “hippies” scene in Haight-Ashbury during the Summer of Love and for awhile afterwards.
 Her daughter Marigold had been born there.
 And lost there.
 Melody still felt the familiar wrench somewhere near her heart whenever her mind traveled backwards.
 It had all been such an innocent time, despite the media hype.
 Make Love, Not War.
 She had never been able to figure out why mainstream society took such offense at the beliefs held by the counterculture.
 She guessed it had something to do with people being afraid of anything or anyone they didn’t understand.

 I would continue living in that house long after the book came out.
 For thirteen years altogether.
-Later on, the A-frame earned a makeover, seen here, and which you’ll see in the top right corner of this blog.
-You can catch a glimpse of it in the header, too.
+Later on, the A-frame earned a makeover, seen here, and which you’ll see in the sidebar of this blog.

 I have moved on from this cottage in the foothills, back to the city where my heart really belongs.
 But a piece of my heart will always be in that little A-frame house that became a pivotal part of my first published book.